-Welcome to the CTL
+Welcome to the Centre for Teaching and Learning

-CTL's Teaching Events for Instructors
+Teaching Events for Instructors

 Educational Technology Events

-TA/Grad Student Events
+TA/Grad Student Events and Support

 • "Foundation Skills for Scientists - An Evolving Program" - Canadian Journal for the Scholarship of Teaching and Learning, Vol. 1, Issue 1, 2010.